meshula/LabFont2/plan.md

 We think we will likely need fontstash, stb_truetype, and stb_image as external dependencies, any others we must pause and verify before use.

-At and point during development we will rewrite this plan as necessary to facilitate the work or clarify elements, again, the Inception section we will keep in the interest of history.
+At any point during development we will rewrite this plan as necessary to facilitate the work or clarify elements, again, the Inception section we will keep in the interest of history.

 ## Design Document